Political Gadgets home Individual Politician Summary

 Wikipedia

 Matthew Paul Burnell (born 25 August 1978) has been the member of the Australian House of Representatives for the Division of Spence in South Australia since he was elected at the 2022 Australian federal election.
-He is a member of the Labor Right faction of the Australian Labor Party.
+He is a member of the Labor Right faction of the Australian Labor Party and supporter of AUKUS as co-chair of the Parliamentary Friends of AUKUS with Liberal MP Aaron Violi.

 Read full article ↗